 - Had scratches on his body and, possibly, other injuries, around Valentine’s Day, February 14, 2017.
 May have explained this as having gone hiking or hunting.

 - Hates women, perceives self as alternately a perpetual victim and a powerful aggressor.
-Deep-seated rage toward women.
-Persistently low self-esteem and feelings of having been ‘wronged’ by others.
+Experiences deep-seated rage toward women.
+Has persistently low self-esteem and feelings of having been ‘wronged’ by others.

-- Is an experienced and sophisticated killer familiar with DNA, evidence-collection, etc. Knew how to cover his tracks and not leave evidence behind.
+- Is an experienced and sophisticated killer familiar with DNA and evidence-collection.
+Knows how to cover his tracks and not leave evidence behind.

 - Will kill again.